Arts For All Network Programme 2026

 Welcome videos can be an accessibility tool, marketing and a showcase all rolled into one.
 We'll explore setting up a welcome video script, tips for filming and editing and how to make one resource provide access for as many people as possible.

-- 2 July: Find your language – describing an accessible event or space
+Thursday 2 July: Find your language - describing an accessible space or event

 - 6 August: Create a visual guide